Chris Young (pitcher)

-High school
+Early life

-Young attended Highland Park High School, where he played basketball and baseball.
+Christopher Ryan Young was born on May 25, 1979, in Midland, Texas.
+Young attended Highland Park High School in University Park, Texas, where he played basketball and baseball.
 He lettered three times in basketball, in a career in which he scored over 1,000 points, and accumulated 500 rebounds and 200 blocks.
 He was a two-year letterman in baseball, compiling a 14–3 record with 180 strikeouts.
 In basketball, he averaged 16 points, 12 rebounds, and 3 blocked shots a game, and in baseball he had an 8–3 record with a 1.70 ERA and 95 strikeouts in 80 innings pitched.

 As a sophomore in the fall of 1995, he was moved up to the varsity basketball team from the junior varsity due to injuries.
 As a junior, his presence was significant enough that one opposing team practiced with a coach holding a broom in the air to simulate playing against him.
 He helped his team reach the Class 4A-state Region II final.
 As a junior in baseball, Young threw a no-hitter against McKinney High School in Spring 1997.
 However, he missed a large part of the season after getting off to a 6–0 start because of a stress fracture in his foot.
 Nonetheless, he was already considered a top professional prospect, and he was named as one of seven Highland Park players on the all-district team.
 By the summer of 1997, he was able to play for the Dallas Mustangs who were the defending national champions in the Connie Mack World Series, and he earned the win in the fifth place game of the World Series.